Starting a civil matter

 The Victorian Civil and Administrative Tribunal (VCAT) may also be able to help resolve your dispute.
 For more information see the VCAT website.

 If you have a fencing dispute, see the Dispute Settlement Centre of Victoria’s (DSCV) website for information on how to resolve the matter.
-You can also see the fencing disputes information guide.

 Court can be a complex and costly process.
 You should seek legal advice before starting a civil matter.
 You can also speak to the other party to try and resolve the dispute.
 The steps below provide general information about the process.
 It does not cover all scenarios nor does it constitute legal advice.